dwh77/Reservoir_EEMs/README.md

 ### EEMs_Results.csv
 This csv contains final EEMs results from every analysis date that are compiled from the results_YYYYMMDD_sampleID excel files

+The other results csv contained a subset of EEMs_results.csv for plunge point samples in a format for plotting